-Visual Arts provides students with specialized learning opportunities to investigate the practice of making artworks and critically and historically interpret art informed by the students understanding of practice, the conceptual framework and the frames.
+Visual Arts provides students with specialised learning opportunities to investigate the practice of making artworks and critically and historically interpret art informed by the students understanding of practice, the conceptual framework and the frames.

 A broad range of activities are offered to develop particular and personal interest.
-The students will make artworks and critically and historically interpret artworks in the following areas:
+The students will make artworks and critically and historically interpret artworks in selected areas such as: